Chief of Staff · AI Managed Agents

 I make the complex, simple.

-I help founders and high-growth leaders build the operating infrastructure that makes scaling sustainable—fifteen years of hands-on work, done with care.
-AI and automation are the lens that makes it faster; the operating cadence and empathy are what make it stick.
+I help founders and high-growth leaders build the operating system underneath the growth.
+Fifteen years of hands-on work, done with care.
+AI and automation make it faster.
+The operating clarity is what makes it stick.

 Where founders get stuck